aspirlidaki/privacyguard/README.md

 ### 3.2 Validation-Based Detection

-To minimize false positives, PrivacyGuard Pro applies mathematical validation techniques where applicable.
+To minimize false positives, PrivacyGuard  applies mathematical validation techniques where applicable.
 A notable example is the validation of Greek VAT numbers (AFM) using the Modulo 11 checksum algorithm, ensuring that detected identifiers conform to official specifications.

 ### 3.3 Entropy-Based Detection